 I know.
 I didn't believe it either.
-I kept thinking, “If only I could XYZ… then I’ll be happy.”
-But it took a steep fall into the darkness of depression to finally get it.
+It took a steep fall into the darkness of depression to finally get it.

 Clinical depression runs deep in my family.
-I have struggled with it most of my life, but this time was different.
+I have struggled with it most of my life, but this time around was different.
 This time, I didn't see it coming.
-It had been building for years and I didn't even know I was slipping down a dangerous downward spiral.
+It had been building for years and I didn't have a clue that I was slipping into a dangerous downward spiral.

 I woke up one morning and found myself curled up at the bottom of a deep dark hole where I could barely breathe, wondering what happened.
 Wondering how I got here.
 And not really caring if I ever saw light again.
 I didn't even realize it at the time, but so many things had happened over the years that pushed me here.
 Little by little, until I hit the bottom.

-Taking a picture every day has really helped me to shift my focus from the dreary times.
-And just notice all the little things every day - whether it's a flower, a phone call from a good friend, a good hot cup of tea.
-I was noticing beauty everywhere that I had overlooked before.
-Some days I can’t believe all the beauty around me and have a hard time deciding which one to feature for the day.
+Taking a picture every day has really helped me to shift my focus to an entirely new frame of mind, and just notice all the little things every day - whether it's the clouds, a text from a friend, or just a hot cup of tea.
+I'm noticing beauty everywhere that I had overlooked before.